IbcAlpha/IBC/userguide.md

    the TWS_MAJOR_VRSN variable is set correctly.

-7. At this stage, everything is set up to run IBC with its default settings, which will start TWS and log it into the IB demo user.
+7. At this stage, everything is set up to run IBC with its default settings, which will start TWS and log it into the IBKR demo user.
 It is worthwhile doing this just to check that everything works before customising it to suit your needs.
 To do this, run the relevant shell script (`StartTWS.bat` on Windows,